joelalgee/gapminder/README.md

 ## Credits

 This project was provided by [Udacity](https://www.udacity.com) as part of their [Data Analyst nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
-Data were provided by [Gapminder](https://www.gapminder.org/data/).
+Data were provided by [Gapminder](https://www.gapminder.org/data/), an independent Swedish foundation which identifies systematic misconceptions about important global trends and proportions.